octokit/octokit.js/README.md

 })
 ```

-If you set `(User) Authorization callback URL` to your own app, than you need to read out the `?code=...&state=...` query parameters, compare the `state` parameter to the value returned by `app.oauthLoginUrl()` earlier to protect against forgery attacks, then send the `code` parameter to `POST /oauth-login` which will respond with the OAuth Access Token if successful.
-It is also recommend to remove the `?code=...&state=...` query parameters from the browser's URL
+If you set `(User) Authorization callback URL` to your own app, than you need to read out the `?code=...&state=...` query parameters, compare the `state` parameter to the value returned by `app.oauthLoginUrl()` earlier to protect against forgery attacks, then send the `code` parameter to `POST /api/github/oauth/token` which will respond with the OAuth Access Token if successful.
+It is also recommended to remove the `?code=...&state=...` query parameters from the browser's URL

 ```js
 const code = new URL(location.href).searchParams.get("code");